An0nYmn/hello-world/README.md

-Hello!!
+Hello Sugar Labs

-My name is Dev!
-I'm a Beginner, and want to learn new things.
+My name is Dev, and I love learning new things.
-Have a dream to be a part of GOOGLE!